 This course is based on a series of simulated negotiations in a variety of contexts including one-on-one, multiparty, third-party, and team negotiations.
-It improves the student's skills in all phases of negotiations:
+It improves the student's skills in all phases of negotiations: understanding negotiation theory as it applies to single and multiparty negotiations; buyer-seller transactions and the resolution of disputes; development of negotiation strategy; and the management of integrative and distributive aspects of the negotiation process.

-Prerequisite: CPM 2020, 2730
+3 hours of lecture per week Prerequisite: CPM 2020, 2730

-CPM 4030 Construction Safety & Risk Management (3) fall This course studies safety problems in the construction and manufacturing environment with emphasis on the day-to-day activities of the construction safety coordinator.
+CPM 4030 Construction Safety & Risk Management (3)

+This course studies safety problems in the construction and manufacturing environment with emphasis on the day-to-day activities of the construction safety coordinator.
 Ethical, moral, productivity, and monetary implications of the practices of safety are considered and it culminates in the creation of a workplace safety plan.